Chinese Buddhist Sculpture

 Buddhism began to spread on the Korean Peninsula during the 4th and 5th centuries.
 This section introduces Buddhist art from the Three Kingdoms period (57 BC–668 AD), the Unified Silla dynasty (669–935), and the Goryeo dynasty (935–1392), including gilt-bronze statues, bricks, roof tiles, and ritual implements.

-Korea, Joseon dynasty, 19th century (Gift of the Ogura Foundation)
+Two-Tiered Wardrobe Korea, Joseon dynasty, 19th century

 5th floor Room 10

-January 21, 2025 (Tue) - May 18, 2025 (Sun)
+May 20, 2025 (Tue) - September 21, 2025 (Sun)

 This gallery features Korean furniture, clothing, and room decor from the Joseon dynasty (1392–1910).
 While the costumes, furniture, tableware, and stationery each possessed individual beauty, their appeal was enhanced by their placement in living spaces.